miklevin/MikeLev.in/_posts/2022-04-28-adding-command-line-argument-support-to-jupyter-notebook.md

 headline: Adding Command-Line Argument Support to Jupyter Notebook - My Journey to Making a Change
 description: I have added command-line argument support to my Jupyter Notebook using the Python standard library argparse.
 I have coded up a .py file and tested it successfully, and am now transplanting it into blogslicer, creating functions for displaying headings, and using dateutil and slugify modules.
 I wrote a script to slice and dice my blog posts into the correct format for Jekyll and incorporated it into my regular publishing release script.
 I made a change to my world
 keywords: "Command-Line Argument, Jupyter Notebook, Python, argparse, .py file, blogslicer, headings, dateutil, slugify, Jekyll, vim, git, `_include`, `_posts`"
-categories: vim, jupyter notebook, python, jekyll, git
+categories: python, vim, git, jekyll, jupyter notebook
 layout: post
 ---